phemorah-portfolio/gigs/README.md

 # Laravel Job/Listing App

-A fully functioning job gigs site with laravel.
+ This project is a fully functioning job gigs site designed with Laravel.
 I use migrations and factories to create and seed the database.
-The breeze package was installed and configure for authentication to developed both a landing page and an individual listing page with the help of blade components and tailwind css which enable end users to register, create listings to be displayed on the job board.
+The breeze package was installed and configured for authentication to developed both a landing page and an individual listing page with the help of blade components and tailwind css which enable end users to register, create listings to be displayed on the job board.
+When Gigs are created or deleted, job notification is queued and an email alert is sent to an administrator.

+Laravel resource routing was used to assign the typical CRUD operations (create, read, update, and delete) to a controller with a single line of code
+Resource Routes.
+For implicit binding, i used Route Model Bindings to automatically inject the model instances directly into the routes.

 There is still a lot that we can add to improve this setup, such as: